suzanayesh2/Mastering-JavaScript-in-20-Days-1/Week 2/DAY 3.md

   - Promises
   - Event loop, Callback/Task queue and micro task queue
 #### Asynchronous Browser Features:
 * To interact with the features that the browser offers, JavaScript offers "facade functions" that look like JavaScript, but are actually part of the browser.
-Examples of these functions include console, fetch, document, and setTimeout.
+Examples of these functions include console (which is console in web browser), fetch/xhr(network request), document(HTML DOM), and setTimeout(Timer).

  #### Web API Example('setTimeout()'):
 * When setTimeout is called, it doesn't break the rule of JavaScript being single-threaded.
+#### Callback Queue And Event Loop:
+* the functionality of the event loop, which ties the call stack and callback queue together.